Terms and conditions

 3. The products returned by the Customer to the Vendor shall be addressed to:

 OUDEDIJK 1 - KAAI 1548

-4. The Vendor will withhold the reimbursement of the Customer by credit restituting on the bank account used by the Customer to order the products, within 2 to 3 days (variable delay according to the different banks) after the Vendor has collected the goods back or the Customer has supplied evidence of having sent back the goods, whichever of the two is the earliest.
+The Vendor will reimburse the Customer within two (2) to three (3) days (variable delay according to the different banks) after the Vendor has collected the goods back or the Customer has supplied evidence of having sent back the goods, whichever of the two is the earliest.”